CyberCasquatch/cybercasquatch.github.io/_posts/Projects/2026-06-29-decapping-a-tamagotchi-die-extraction.md

 ![Photo of Tamagotchi](/assets/images/Tamagotchi/DiesUnderScope/Tama3.jpg)

-So the result is a split decision: **decap, successful.
-Optical readout, blocked on magnification.** The die is sitting there exposed and I can't read it.
-That's not a chemistry problem any more — it's purely a microscope problem, which is, at least, a solvable one with better glass or borrowed SEM time.
-Worth chasing down whether a local hackerspace or university EM facility will give external access.
+This is as clear as I can get with my current microscope.
+I could probably find a university or hackerspace that has some access to something more heavy-duty.

 ---

 ## Where this goes next

-Hitting the optical wall is what pushed me to the other approach: if I can't *read* the silicon, can I get the data out *electrically*?
-That's the whole of the second post — soldering onto the board's test points and trying to coax firmware out over a serial line.
-Spoiler: that didn't go the way I hoped either, but for completely different reasons.
+Soldering onto the board's test points and trying to coax firmware out over a serial line.
+Spoiler: It went exactly as I thought it would.

 ---